Reuh/anselme/LANGUAGE.md

 `fn!`: call the function, checkpoint or function reference without arguments.
 Can leads to different behaviour that the syntax with parantheses; see [function calls](#function-calls).

+`fn`: call the function, checkpoint or function reference without arguments.
+Can leads to different behaviour that the other syntaxes; see [function calls](#function-calls).

 `&fn`: returns a function reference to the given function.
+If it is already a reference, returns the same reference.

 `a!fn(args)`: call the function or function reference with the variable as first argument.
 Parantheses are optional.

 ##### Variable references

 `&var`: returns a variable reference to the given variable.
+If it is already a reference, returns the same reference.

-`a!`: returns the value associated with the reference variable.
+`a!`: returns the value associated with the referenced variable.

+`a`: returns the value associated with the referenced variable.

 ##### Various